 Like buttermilk, kefir is another fermented milk product, which means it has a very similar taste and consistency to buttermilk.
 This makes it an excellent 1-to-1 buttermilk substitute in cooking and baking.
 You can use either whole milk or low-fat kefir, just be sure it’s not flavored or sweetened.

-5. Soy or Almond Milk + Lemon Juice or Vinegar
+5. How to Make Sour Milk (Soy or Almond Milk + Lemon Juice or Vinegar)

 Not all non-dairy milk will thicken and curdle when you add lemon juice or white vinegar to it, but some will.
 Unsweetened soy milk and almond milk are your best options.
 (Stay away from coconut milk.)